intelligentnet/arcagi/README.md

 Currently there is a problem with the above, with kaggle scoring on the private dataset.
 Only run locally on public data for now or join the inet team.

+More investigation of the scoring on the secret test set was done, in addition to more training and evaluation examples succeeding.
+There is still a problem in that the score is always 1.00 regardless of what is done.
+Currently 47 evaluation tasks are correctly answered.
+The code being deterministic a binary chop over the top level rules can be done.
+If this is done over to distinct halves then on both occasions 1.0 is scored, not 0.0 and 1.0 or vice versa as would be expected.
+Any halves!
+The submission file is correctly formatted (though lacks optional white space).
+A null run produces a score of 0.0 as would be expected.
+So, very confused.